alchemyplatform/aa-sdk/site/packages/aa-core/smart-account-client/actions/checkGasSponsorshipEligibility.md

       content: checkGasSponsorshipEligibility
   - - meta
     - name: description
-      content: Overview of the checkGasSponsorshipEligibility method on ISmartAccountClient
+      content: Overview of the checkGasSponsorshipEligibility method on SmartAccountClient
   - - meta
     - property: og:description
-      content: Overview of the checkGasSponsorshipEligibility method on ISmartAccountClient
+      content: Overview of the checkGasSponsorshipEligibility method on SmartAccountClient
 ---

 # checkGasSponsorshipEligibility